 So, in Nicaragua, cigars factories have a pretty strict discipline but the end products are of perfect quality.

 All the finished products are then stored in cooling rooms for three months before they are sold, hand packed, and exported out of the factory.
 In the cooling chambers, there was every shaped, sized, colored, and tasting cigar you could imagine – shelves after shelves.
 Those rooms would have been a paradise for any cigar enthusiast, for sure.

-From many of the factories, you can also buy cigars to take home.
+From many of the Nicaraguan cigar factories, you can also buy cigars to take home.
 From the GGI cigar factory where we visited, you could buy any amount you wanted.
-You can even buy just one piece of every different cigar you want, no need to buy large packages.
+You can even buy just one piece of every different cigar you want, no need to purchase large packages.
 Having this option is very convenient because it’s possible to buy many different kinds of cigars for tasting.

-The best thing is that the prices are very low compared to what they’re even in the local shops.
+The best thing is that the prices are meager compared to what they’re even in the local shops.
 When you buy directly from the factory, the average price is usually 1 USD/cigar, or 2-3 USD/cigar for the more unusual and rare ones.